sarikasurampudi/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 ## Task 2: Create an Oracle Machine Learning user

-An administrator creates a new user account and user credentials for Oracle Machine Learning in the User Management interface.
+An administrator creates a new user account and user credentials for Oracle Machine Learning in the Database Users user management interface.

-> **Note:** You must have the administrator role to access the Oracle Machine Learning User Management interface.
+> **Note:** You must have the administrator role to access the Database Actions Database Users interface.

 To create a user account: